Legislative Advocacy

 Driving Policy Change

-For questions about our public policy and legislative advocacy work, please contact KASAP's Staff Attorney, Jenna Cassady at attorney@kasap.org, (502) 226-2704.
+For questions about our public policy and legislative advocacy work, please contact KASAP's Chief Policy Officer, Jenna Cassady at jcassady@kasap.org, (502) 226-2704.

-5 principles to address sexual assault, abuse, and harassment through state-level policy
+3 principles to address sexual violence through state-level policy

 1